COVID 19 regulations at events

-How shall COVID-19 government regulations, protocols, and guidance be implemented in race documents?
+The World Sailing Racing Rules Question and Answer Service was recently asked how shall COVID-19 government regulations, protocols, and guidance be implemented in race documents.
+Here was the answer:

 Most events will need to produce or adopt protocols to ensure compliance with government COVID-19 regulations and guidance.